yuernestliu/lppack/README.md

-Codes (v2.0) to calculate ladderpath of sequences.
+**Codes (v2.0) to calculate ladderpath of sequences.**

-**Associated with the papers**:
+Associated with the papers:
-*Text Distance from Nested and Hierarchical Repetitions: A Compression-Based Perspective*, 2025.
+  - *Text Distance from Nested and Hierarchical Repetitions: A Compression-Based Perspective*, 2025.

-*Correlating measures of hierarchical structures in artificial neural networks with their performance*, 2024.
+ - *Correlating measures of hierarchical structures in artificial neural networks with their performance*, 2024.

-*Discovery of Highly Bioactive Peptides through Hierarchical Structural Information and Molecular Dynamics Simulations*, 2024.
+ - *Discovery of Highly Bioactive Peptides through Hierarchical Structural Information and Molecular Dynamics Simulations*, 2024.

-*Evolutionary tinkering enriches the hierarchical and nested structures in amino acid sequences*, 2024.
+ - *Evolutionary tinkering enriches the hierarchical and nested structures in amino acid sequences*, 2024.

-*Ladderpath Approach: How Tinkering and Reuse Increase Complexity and Information*, 2022.
+ - *Ladderpath Approach: How Tinkering and Reuse Increase Complexity and Information*, 2022.